plaxy314/dinger/_tabs/about.md

 I turned instead to biology and computer science, and eventually became a software engineer at a small search company.

-During the COVID-19 lockdown, life felt suddenly fragile.
-The beauty about life is that everyone is given a finite amount of time and that we have to decide how to spend it.
-Scarcity bring clarity, stripping away what felt incidental and leaving only what mattered.
-I chose to leave my corporate job and return to the simple question that had intrigued me since childhood:
-**How does the universe work?**
+During the COVID-19 lockdown, life suddenly felt fragile, as if any moment might be our last.
+We are all given roughly the same amount of time in this world; what matters is how consciously we choose to spend it.
+A busy life is a wasted life.
+I chose to leave my corporate job and return to the simple question that had intrigued me since childhood: *How does the universe operate?*

 朝花夕拾 may be translated as "Dawn Blossoms Plucked at Dusk".
 I am grateful that I still have time to gather the scattered flowers of my childhood dreams,